Skip to main content

 The Solution

-Firstly, we needed a faster way to see the results of my changes to the template code.
+Firstly, I needed a faster way to see the results of my changes to the template code.
 At the most basic level, I wanted an HTML editor on one side, and a preview of the generated PDF from the API on the other side.
 In that way, I could tweak code, hit ⌘ Enter and see the result with the only delay being the time to render.
 The first iteration of the tool did only that, but immediately felt like a step in the right direction:

 An early version of the UI